smart-data-models/dataModel.STAT-DCAT-AP/DatasetSTAT-DCAT-AP/doc/spec.md

       x-ngsi:
         model: foaf:Agent
         type: Property
-    attribute:
-      description: 'This property links to a component used to qualify and interpret observed values, e.g. units of measure, any scaling factors and metadata such as the status of the observation (e.g. estimated, provisional).
-Attribute is a conceptual entity that applies to all distribution formats, e.g. in case a dataset is provided both in SDMX and in Data Cube.'
-      items:
+    dct:accrualPeriodicity:
+      description: 'This property refers to the frequency at which the Dataset is updated.'
       type: string
-      type: array
       x-ngsi:
-        model: stat:attribute
+        model: dct:Frequency
         type: Property
-    conformsTo:
+    dct:conformsTo:
       description: 'This property refers to an implementing rule or other specification.'
       items:
         type: string